 Marketers of publications should ensure that claims about the content of publications comply with the Code.
 The Code contains only one rule that relates specifically to publications, in Section 3 (Misleading advertising):

-3.8 Claims for the content of non-fiction publications should not exaggerate the value, accuracy, scientific validity or practical usefulness of the product.
+3.8 Claims for the content of non-fiction publications must not mislead by exaggerating the value, accuracy, scientific validity or practical usefulness of the product.
 Marketers must ensure that claims that have not been independently substantiated but are based merely on the content of a publication do not mislead consumers.

-Ads for books are permitted to describe what those books are about.
-But the ASA holds objective claims in those ads to the same standards as other objective claims.
+Factual claims, whether direct or implied, must be substantiated.
+Ads for books are permitted to describe what those books are about, but the ASA holds objective claims in those ads to the same standards as any other objective claims.

-Claims that appear in product titles may be exempt from this requirement if:
+Claims that appear in product titles may be exempt from the requirements of rule 3.8 if:

 • it's clear that they are presented as the name of the product,